collaborativebioinformatics/expression_and_SNPs_to_clinic/README.md

 III.
 CombineR
-#### Inputs

 Operates on 3 Annotated VCF Files and a table of differentially expressed genes.
 Each VCF file corresponds to a different sequencing assay from the same patient, one DNA Seq and 2 RNA Seq.
-CombineR extracts and summarizes the unique mutations observed accross all three VCF files.
+CombineR extracts and summarizes the unique mutations observed accross all three VCF files, and integrates differential expression analysis results from a contrast between the two RNA Seq samples.
+The summary explicitly reports which of the three assays a mutation was obseved in, and incorporates variant annotation from OpenCravat.

+#### Inputs

 #### Outputs

+##### Primary
-A TSV-delimited file per sample.
+A TSV-delimited file per patient.
 Each line describes one variant, including the following fields:
 - Variant HGVS expression
 - Hugo gene identifier
 - Variant sequence ontology consequence
 - ClinVar annotation
 - COSMIC annotation
 - Variant zygosity
-- Gene-level differential expression value
+- Gene-level differential expression values
 - Source (DNA,RNA1, RNA2)
 - Source identifier / Tissue origin, if relevant

+##### Secondary
+A TSV-delimited file per patient.
+Each line describes one of the top 5 differentially expressed genes, and includes the following fields:
+- HUGO gene identifier
+- Fold Change Between RNA Samples
+- Number of unique mutations associated with this gene

 ## Operation